Shirakumo/radiance-tutorial/Part 5.md

 ## A User Profile
 Providing user profiles is yet another common problem, for which Radiance offers yet another interface, namely [`profile`](https://github.com/Shirakumo/radiance/blob/master/standard-interfaces.lisp#L92).
 This interface is responsible for expanding the users a bit for usage in any kind of software that wants to allow users that aren't merely internal or privately associated.
 As such it gives you access to arbitrary user fields, an avatar, and panels.
 The panels are arbitrary templates that you can render onto the profile page of a user.

 Given this, there are two ways for us to offer a profile page for users on our service.
 We can either define a profile panel that lists all the pastes, or define our own page entirely.
-Panels lend themselves well for information that is directly tied to the user like posting stats and other information.
+Panels lend themselves well for information that is directly tied to the user like posting statistics and other information.
 Actual post objects like our pastes here should probably be on a separate page however.

-We'll be doing both-- namely, we'll create a new page that lists a user's pastes, and we'll add a small panel to the user profile that shows some paste stats.
+We'll be doing both-- namely, we'll create a new page that lists a user's pastes, and we'll add a small panel to the user profile that shows some paste statistics.
 The actual user paste page will be very similar to the list page we've made before.
 So, let's create a `user.ctml`.

 ```HTML
 <!DOCTYPE html>